NULL-HDU/barrage-server/Protocal.md

 type value: 7  (0x07)

-message body: `collisionViewInfos(collisionViewInfos) + displacementInfos(displacementInfos) + newBallsInfos(newBallsInfos)`
+message body: `collisionSocketInfos(collisionSocketInfos) + displacementInfos(displacementInfos) + newBallsInfos(newBallsInfos)`

-* collisionViewInfos: collisionViewInfos, the information about ball collisionView for view.
+* collisionSocketInfos: collisionSocketInfos, the information about ball collision for socket.
 * displacementInfos: displacementInfos, the information about balls displacement, include death info and disappear info.
 * newBallsInfos: newBallsInfos, the information about new balls.